iron-io/iron_worker_ruby_ng/README.md

 # Creating Worker

-IronWorkerNG ruby worker is common ruby code.
-It can be as simple as show below and as complex as you want.
+IronWorkerNG Ruby worker is common Ruby code.
+It can be as simple as shown below or as complex as you want.

 ```ruby
 puts "I'm worker"